rest-feeds/rest-feeds/README.md

 _Deletion is usually only relevant in [data feeds](#data-feeds)._

-When a resource was deleted, the server _must_ append a `DELETE` item with the same `uri` as resource to delete.
+When a resource was deleted, the server _must_ append a `DELETE` item with the same `resource` URI as resource to delete.

 Clients _must_ delete this resource or otherwise handle the removal.